 In general, adopt or change to practices, techniques, and equipment that use less on water or work well regardless of drought conditions before you need them.
 This make drought conditions easier to bear and help reduce demand on existing supplies.

-- Install lawn or garden irrigation systems that deliver water most effectively, such as drip hoses instead of above-ground sprinklers.
+- Use irrigation systems that deliver water most effectively, such as laying drip hoses instead of above-ground sprinklers.

 - Water the lawns and gardens in the early morning or evening to minimize evaporation.
 Hose timers can make it easy to remember!

-- Use lawn and garden plants that are native, or that do well under a wide variety of conditions and require less watering to thrive.
+- Use plants that are native to your area and that do well under a wide variety of local conditions, or need less water to thrive.

-- In kitchens, bathrooms, and laundry rooms, use water-efficient fixtures in your kitchen, bath, or laundry so you will need less later on.
+- Use water-efficient fixtures in your kitchen, bath, or laundry so you will need less water later on.

-Commercial buildings use a tremendous amount of water every day, and require water for their heating and cooling systems, restrooms, drinking water faucets, locker rooms, cafeteriae, laboratories, outdoor areas, and more.
+Commercial buildings use a tremendous amount of water every day, and require water for employees and a wide variety of operations.
 Learn more about saving water and water efficiency in commercial buildings.

 Ways to improve water efficiency: